MooersLab/MooersLab/README.md

 I may have compensated by using a digital voice recorder (DVR) in mid-January 2024 while away from my computer.
 The DVR is superior to a cell phone for recording speech because it does not need to be held next to your mouth.
 The DVR can record a Zoom meeting when lying on a table or a seminar from the back of a room: Use it ethically.
-I transcribe the audio recordings with a locally installed version of OpenAI's whisper.
+I transcribe the audio recordings with a locally installed version of OpenAI's Whisper.
 I use Python and bash scripts to reformat the text with one sentence per line for easier downstream editing.

-I am still using this device daily as of early March 2025.
+I am still using this device daily as of early May 2025.
 It is the best $85 investment I have made in a long time.
 It is worth ten times as much.